laiszig/laiszig.github.io/guide/SOLID.md

 permalink: /guide/solid.md
 ---

+# SOLID Principles

+SOLID is an acronym that describes five fundamental principles for object-oriented software design.
+These principles were defined by Robert C. Martin and aim to create systems that are more flexible, modular, and easier to maintain.
+By adhering to these principles, developers can reduce code complexity, improve scalability, and enhance the long-term sustainability of their applications.

-## 🛠️ The Reason for SOLID Principles
+## The Reason for SOLID Principles

 The SOLID principles guide us in crafting software that's more maintainable, understandable, and adaptable.
 As applications grow, following these principles helps us manage complexity and avoid headaches!